Tib3rius/AutoRecon/README.md

 AutoRecon uses Python 3 specific functionality and does not support Python 2.

 ```
-usage: autorecon.py [-t TARGET_FILE] [-p PORTS] [-m MAX_SCANS] [-mp MAX_PORT_SCANS] [-c CONFIG_FILE] [-g GLOBAL_FILE] [--tags TAGS]
+usage: autorecon [-t TARGET_FILE] [-p PORTS] [-m MAX_SCANS] [-mp MAX_PORT_SCANS] [-c CONFIG_FILE] [-g GLOBAL_FILE]
-                    [--exclude-tags TAGS] [--port-scans PLUGINS] [--service-scans PLUGINS] [--reports PLUGINS] [--plugins-dir PLUGINS_DIR]
+                 [--tags TAGS] [--exclude-tags TAGS] [--port-scans PLUGINS] [--service-scans PLUGINS]
-                    [--add-plugins-dir PLUGINS_DIR] [-l [TYPE]] [-o OUTDIR] [--single-target] [--only-scans-dir] [--create-port-dirs]
+                 [--reports PLUGINS] [--plugins-dir PLUGINS_DIR] [--add-plugins-dir PLUGINS_DIR] [-l [TYPE]] [-o OUTDIR]
-                    [--heartbeat HEARTBEAT] [--timeout TIMEOUT] [--target-timeout TARGET_TIMEOUT] [--nmap NMAP | --nmap-append NMAP_APPEND]
+                 [--single-target] [--only-scans-dir] [--create-port-dirs] [--heartbeat HEARTBEAT] [--timeout TIMEOUT]
+                 [--target-timeout TARGET_TIMEOUT] [--nmap NMAP | --nmap-append NMAP_APPEND] [--proxychains]
-                    [--proxychains] [--disable-sanity-checks] [--disable-keyboard-control] [--force-services SERVICE [SERVICE ...]]
+                 [--disable-sanity-checks] [--disable-keyboard-control] [--force-services SERVICE [SERVICE ...]]
-                    [--accessible] [-v] [--version] [--curl.path VALUE] [--dirbuster.tool {feroxbuster,gobuster,dirsearch,ffuf,dirb}]
+                 [--accessible] [-v] [--version] [--curl.path VALUE]
-                    [--dirbuster.wordlist VALUE [VALUE ...]] [--dirbuster.threads VALUE] [--dirbuster.ext VALUE]
+                 [--dirbuster.tool {feroxbuster,gobuster,dirsearch,ffuf,dirb}] [--dirbuster.wordlist VALUE [VALUE ...]]
-                    [--onesixtyone.community-strings VALUE] [--global.username-wordlist VALUE] [--global.password-wordlist VALUE]
+                 [--dirbuster.threads VALUE] [--dirbuster.ext VALUE] [--onesixtyone.community-strings VALUE]
-                    [--global.domain VALUE] [-h]
+                 [--global.username-wordlist VALUE] [--global.password-wordlist VALUE] [--global.domain VALUE] [-h]
                  [targets ...]

 Network reconnaissance tool to port scan and automatically enumerate services found on multiple targets.

 positional arguments:
-  targets               IP addresses (e.g. 10.0.0.1), CIDR notation (e.g. 10.0.0.1/24), or resolvable hostnames (e.g. foo.bar) to scan.
+  targets               IP addresses (e.g. 10.0.0.1), CIDR notation (e.g. 10.0.0.1/24), or resolvable hostnames (e.g.
+                        foo.bar) to scan.

 optional arguments:
   -t TARGET_FILE, --targets TARGET_FILE
                         Read targets from file.
   -p PORTS, --ports PORTS
                         Comma separated list of ports / port ranges to scan.
-Specify TCP/UDP ports by prepending list with T:/U: To scan both
+Specify TCP/UDP ports by prepending list
-                        TCP/UDP, put port(s) at start or specify B: e.g. 53,T:21-25,80,U:123,B:123.
+                        with T:/U: To scan both TCP/UDP, put port(s) at start or specify B: e.g.
+                        53,T:21-25,80,U:123,B:123.
 Default: None
   -m MAX_SCANS, --max-scans MAX_SCANS
                         The maximum number of concurrent scans to run.
 Default: 50
   -mp MAX_PORT_SCANS, --max-port-scans MAX_PORT_SCANS
                         The maximum number of concurrent port scans to run.
-Default: 10 (approx 20% of max-scans unless specified)
+Default: 10 (approx 20% of max-scans unless
+                        specified)
   -c CONFIG_FILE, --config CONFIG_FILE
                         Location of AutoRecon's config file.
-Default: /mnt/hgfs/AutoRecon/config.toml
+Default: /home/tib3rius/.config/AutoRecon/config.toml
   -g GLOBAL_FILE, --global-file GLOBAL_FILE
                         Location of AutoRecon's global file.
-Default: /mnt/hgfs/AutoRecon/global.toml
+Default: /home/tib3rius/.config/AutoRecon/global.toml
   --tags TAGS           Tags to determine which plugins should be included.
-Separate tags by a plus symbol (+) to group tags together.
-Separate
+Separate tags by a plus symbol (+) to group
-                        groups with a comma (,) to create multiple groups.
-For a plugin to be included, it must have all the tags specified in
+                        tags together.
+Separate groups with a comma (,) to create multiple groups.
+For a plugin to be
-                        at least one group.
+                        included, it must have all the tags specified in at least one group.
 Default: default
   --exclude-tags TAGS   Tags to determine which plugins should be excluded.
-Separate tags by a plus symbol (+) to group tags together.
-Separate
+Separate tags by a plus symbol (+) to group
-                        groups with a comma (,) to create multiple groups.
-For a plugin to be excluded, it must have all the tags specified in
+                        tags together.
+Separate groups with a comma (,) to create multiple groups.
+For a plugin to be
-                        at least one group.
+                        excluded, it must have all the tags specified in at least one group.
 Default: None
   --port-scans PLUGINS  Override --tags / --exclude-tags for the listed PortScan plugins (comma separated).
+Default:
-Default: None
+                        None
   --service-scans PLUGINS
                         Override --tags / --exclude-tags for the listed ServiceScan plugins (comma separated).
+Default:
-Default: None
+                        None
   --reports PLUGINS     Override --tags / --exclude-tags for the listed Report plugins (comma separated).
 Default: None
   --plugins-dir PLUGINS_DIR
                         The location of the plugins directory.
-Default: /mnt/hgfs/AutoRecon/plugins
+Default: /home/tib3rius/.config/AutoRecon/plugins
   --add-plugins-dir PLUGINS_DIR
                         The location of an additional plugins directory to add to the main one.
 Default: None
   -l [TYPE], --list [TYPE]
                         List all plugins or plugins of a specific type. e.g. --list, --list port, --list service
   -o OUTDIR, --output OUTDIR
                         The output directory for results.
 Default: results
   --single-target       Only scan a single target.
 A directory named after the target will not be created.
-Instead, the directory structure will
+Instead, the
-                        be created within the output directory.
+                        directory structure will be created within the output directory.
 Default: False
   --only-scans-dir      Only create the "scans" directory for results.
-Other directories (e.g. exploit, loot, report) will not be created.
+Other directories (e.g. exploit, loot, report)
+                        will not be created.
 Default: False
-  --create-port-dirs    Create directories for ports within the "scans" directory (e.g. scans/tcp80, scans/udp53) and store results in these
+  --create-port-dirs    Create directories for ports within the "scans" directory (e.g. scans/tcp80, scans/udp53) and
-                        directories.
+                        store results in these directories.
 Default: True
   --heartbeat HEARTBEAT
                         Specifies the heartbeat interval (in seconds) for scan status messages.
 Default: 60
   --timeout TIMEOUT     Specifies the maximum amount of time in minutes that AutoRecon should run for.
 Default: None
   --target-timeout TARGET_TIMEOUT
-                        Specifies the maximum amount of time in minutes that a target should be scanned for before abandoning it and moving on.
+                        Specifies the maximum amount of time in minutes that a target should be scanned for before
+                        abandoning it and moving on.
 Default: None
   --nmap NMAP           Override the {nmap_extra} variable in scans.
 Default: -vv --reason -Pn
   --nmap-append NMAP_APPEND
                         Append to the default {nmap_extra} variable in scans.
 Default: -T4